fureyc/municipal-water-demand-forecasting/README.md

 - overpredict sharp decreases
 - lag behind rapid reversals

-To study this behavior, holdout dates were divided into **five equally sized groups**, called quintiles, according to the absolute change in demand from the previous day.
+To study this behavior, holdout dates were divided into five equally sized groups, called quintiles, according to the absolute change in demand from the previous day.

 Each quintile contains approximately 20% of the holdout observations.
 The first group contains the smallest daily changes and the fifth contains the largest.